 For years, Twitter very publicly attempted (and mostly failed) at a laundry list of product updates aimed at returning its status as a competitor in the platform wars.
-Well, finally, at last week’s Analyst Day event, Twitter seems to have turned the corner of carving out its own niche, introducing a long-rumored paid product, as well as its version of Facebook Groups.
+Well, finally, at its Analyst Day event the other week, Twitter seems to have turned the corner of carving out its own niche, introducing a long-rumored paid product, as well as its version of Facebook Groups.
 While the initial reaction was (warranted) skepticism, these updates show that Twitter is finally taking itself seriously as a conversation platform.

 Meet New Twitter